FrederikJorgensen/graph-width/README.md

 - [x] Chapter 4 - Algorithms on Tree Decompositions
 - [ ] Chapter x - Clique-width

+## Build your own chapter

+You can build your own chapter and make use of [GraphWidth.com](http://www.graphwidth.com/)'s library to visualize your content.

+To do so:
+- First follow the installation to get the app installed and running
+- Open `public/Chapters/content.txt`

 ## Attributions
 - [D3.js](https://d3js.org/)
 - [KaTeX](https://katex.org/)